TERREMEMBER/znbase/docs/content/v1.3/deploy/enterprise-edition/install-admin-console/default.md

 Clicking Continue above will bring us to YugaWare configuration.

-In case the pre-flight check fails, see [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.
+In case the pre-flight check fails, see [Troubleshoot ZNbase Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.